Antoni-Czaplicki/vulcan-for-hassio/README.md

 View your vulcan timetable as Home Assistant sensors and use it in automations.

-To get started login as mobile app in Integrations page.
+To get started login as mobile app in Integrations page, and reboot Home Assistant.

 # Timetable
 You can get ten entities witch timetable.